Skip to content

 • All args can be specified positionally or via a flag from the user.

-• The anatomy of an arg declaration is this:
+• Anatomy of an arg declaration:

 <name> [rename] [shorthand flag] <type> [= default] [# arg comment]